Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Methods

 \subsection{Variational quantum eigensolver}

-VQE aims to obtain the ground state of a given Hamiltonian.
-VQE uses quantum circuits with variational parameters $\Vec{\theta}$ to generate the wave function $\ket{\psi(\Vec{\theta})}$ and the expectation value of the Hamiltonian $\bra{\psi(\Vec{\theta})} H \ket{\psi(\Vec{\theta})}$.
-We update the parameters $\Vec{\theta}$ using the classical computer to obtain a lower expectation value, and the process is repeated until a termination condition is satisfied.
-The expressibility of $\ket{\psi(\Vec{\theta})}$ depends on the quantum circuit design, i.e., ansatz.
-The problem-inspired ansatz such as the unitary coupled cluster ansatz~\cite{Taube2006-jj} and Hamiltonian variational ansatz~\cite{Wecker2015-fu} tend to have high performance for obtaining the ground state but require deeper quantum gates, and thus hardware-efficient ansatz~\cite{Kandala2017-lh} is often used in real device experiments.
+Variational quantum eigensolver (VQE) takes a variational approach to obtain the ground state of a given Hamiltonian.
+Here, a trial wave function $\ket{\psi(\Vec{\theta})}$ is generated by a quantum circuit with variational parameters $\Vec{\theta}$, which is repeatedly updated using the classical computer until a termination condition is satisfied, e.g., the expectation value of the Hamiltonian $\bra{\psi(\Vec{\theta})} H \ket{\psi(\Vec{\theta})}$ takes a minimum.
+The expressibility of $\ket{\psi(\Vec{\theta})}$ depends on the quantum circuit, called ansatz.
+There are several problem-inspired ansatze, such as the unitary coupled cluster ansatz~\cite{Taube2006-jj} and Hamiltonian variational ansatz~\cite{Wecker2015-fu}.
+However, despite the high performance, the ansatze requires deeper quantum gates.
+In real device experiments, compromised strategy with hardware-efficient ansatze~\cite{Kandala2017-lh} is often considered.

 The Hamiltonian $H$ in the electronic structure problems can be represented as